6 Best Ghost Alternatives in 2023

-What are the best alternatives to Ghost and why you should use them.
+What are the best Ghost alternatives and why you should use them.

 Ghost is an open-source CMS (Content Management System) that was founded in 2013.
 It allows its users to create blogs, have control over their own content, enable membership, create subscription newsletters, etc. However, not all those possibilities in the Ghost blogging platform suit every blogger's requirements and purposes.
 That is why you need alternatives to Ghost.
 Let's see what are Ghost alternatives and why you should try them.